8 Beautiful Hidden Towns in the World You’ve (Probably) Never Heard Of

 You may not know it by name, but any Instagrammer who follows a travel-themed hashtag will instantly recognize Gásadalur, in the Faroe Islands.
 Visiting this isolated, cliffside village (population: 18) on the island of Vágar (and its nearby waterfall, which plunges into the sea) has become a rite of passage for landscape photographers.
 A tunnel was carved through a nearby mountainside to connect Gásadalur to the island’s main road, but getting here is still a challenge for all but the most dedicated adventurers.

 Bayreuth’s creative beginnings date back to the mid 1700s, when Wilhelmine, King Frederick the Great's sister, invited Europe’s best talents in art, music, architecture, and poetry to court.
-Many of the city's breathtaking buildings featuring so-called “Bayreuth rococo” were erected during this Golden Age, including the UNESCO-listed Margravial Opera House (reopening this April following a five-year restoration) and the New Palace and Court Garden.
+Many of the city's breathtaking buildings featuring so-called “Bayreuth rococo” were erected during this Golden Age, including the UNESCO-listed Margravial Opera House and the New Palace and Court Garden.
 Today, the Bavarian town remains a cultural powerhouse, now most famously home to an annual festival centered around the operas of German composer Richard Wagner.
 Don't miss a tour of Wagner’s villa, Wahnfried, where the composer and his wife are buried.

 English artist and novelist William Morris once referred to Bibury, a hilly town in the heart of the Cotswolds, as “the most beautiful village in England.”
 Not much has changed since then: the 17th-century houses retain their distinctive pitched roofs and honey-hued stone façades, and the row of preserved cottages that line Arlington Row are famously featured in U.K. passports and in movies like Bridget Jones’s Diary.
 You’ll find an equally perfect photo op on or near any of the footpath bridges that span the River Coln, a Thames tributary that divides Bibury in half.